Liberty (general interest magazine): Editors

 The first editor was John Neville Wheeler: in 1924, he became executive editor of Liberty and served in that capacity until early 1926 while continuing to run the Bell Syndicate.

 Other editors included Fulton Oursler, in the Macfadden years, and Darrell Huff.

 Two prominent editors in the fiction department died a month apart in 1939.
-Elliot Balestier, Rudyard Kipling's brother-in-law, was an associate editor from the magazine's founding through his death on October 17, 1939.
+Elliot Balestier, Rudyard Kipling's first cousin by marriage, was an associate editor from the magazine's founding through his death on October 17, 1939.
 Oscar Graeve, former editor of The Delineator, died in the Liberty offices on November 20, 1939.

 Beginning in 1942, the cartoon editor was Lawrence Lariar, who started The Thropp Family, the first comic strip to run as a continuity in a national magazine.

 Contributors

 Liberty carried work by many of the most important and influential writers of the period.
 As a general interest magazine, it featured content across a broad range of genres including adventure, mystery and suspense, western, biographies and autobiographies, love, war, humor, and a whole host of opinion and interest articles.
 Unusual for a magazine of the era, they bought the rights to many of the printed works outright, and these remain in the hands of the Liberty Library Corporation.